- Ten reefs were surveyed in the Capricorn-Bunker sector.

-- Five reefs were previously surveyed in 2018; hard coral cover had increased on three reefs and had declined marginally on two.
+- Hard coral cover had increased on eight reefs and had declined on two reefs.

 - Low levels of crown-of-thorns starfish (COTS) were recorded at one reef.

-- Low levels of coral bleaching were observed on fixed site surveys.
+- Low levels of hard coral bleaching were observed on seven of the ten reefs.

 Hard Coral Cover 0-10% 10-30% 30-50% 50-75% 75-100%

 Figure 1: Map showing location of reefs in the Capricorn-Bunker sector.
 Click the points for more information.

 Table 1: Overview of results obtained from manta tow surveys of reefs in the Capricorn-Bunker sector